Anna Winlock: Harvard College Observatory

 After the death of her father, it fell upon her to find financial support for her mother and four siblings, and soon she approached the Harvard College Observatory seeking a job in calculations.
 Specifically, she was capable of reducing volumes of unreduced observations, a decades worth of numbers in a useless state, that previously her father had left unfinished.
 The interim director of the observatory complained that he could not process the data, as "the condition of the funds is an objection to hiring anyone."
 Winlock presented herself to the observatory and offered to reduce the observations.
+She quickly proved invaluable to the observatory, working extensively on meridian circle observations and precise star cataloging calculations.
 Having been previously introduced to the principles of mathematical astronomy by her father she seemed like a capable asset to the observatory and could be paid less than half the prevailing rate for calculating at the time.
 Harvard was able to offer her twenty-five cents an hour to do the computations.
 Winlock found the conditions acceptable and took the position.

-In less than a year, she was joined at the observatory by three other women who also served as computers; they became known as Pickering's Harem, gaining notoriety for leaving an uncomfortable example on the government computing agencies because of the women's low wages and arduous work, even though it was of high quality.
-Winlock found it important the work to be done in astronomy, especially for women.
+In less than a year, she was joined at the observatory by three other women who also served as computers; they became known as Harvard Computers, gaining notoriety for leaving an uncomfortable example on the government computing agencies because of the women's low wages and arduous work, even though it was of high quality.
+In 1886, Louisa Winlock, Anna's younger sister, joined her in the computing room.
+Anna Winlock found it important the work to be done in astronomy, especially for women.
+Beyond her calculations, she was also involved in determining asteroid orbits, contributing to early studies of the asteroid Eros, which later became the first asteroid to be closely studied by a spacecraft.
 By her own development as a scientist and her lasting contributions to the stellar program of the observatory, she served as an example that women were equally capable as men of doing astronomical work.